What you need to know!

 unlawful entry into a structure to commit a felony or theft

 theft of automobiles, trucks, etc., including “joyriding” (taking by person without lawful access)

 willful or malicious burning/attempt to burn structure, vehicle, or personal property of another

-A hate crime is when there is evidence of both hate motivation and the victim was specifically selected because of actual or perceived race, gender, religion, sexual orientation, ethnicity, disability, national origin or gender identity.
+A hate crime is when there is evidence of both hate motivation and the victim was specifically selected because of actual or perceived age, color, disability, gender identity, national origin, political affiliation, religion, sex, or sexual orientation.

 Campus Sexual Violence Elimination Act or Campus SaVE Act, added the crime categories of national origin and gender identity, and crimes of domestic violence, dating violence and stalking.

 We must also report arrest and disciplinary actions for liquor, drug and weapon violations.